 5. Loss of Biodiversity

-Habitat destruction, exploitation of animal and plant habitats as well as the commercial misuse of various plants and animals is turning a nightmare for the country`s ecosystem.
+Habitat destruction by the exploitation of animal and plant habitats is one of the burning issues in India.
+Many industries depending upon the natural sources like wild animals and plants has resulted in the misuse of commercial plants and animals.
 Based on the data depicted by the department of forestry, more than 70 species of plants and animals in India are listed as critically endangered.
 Such a phenomenon has led to the loss of indigenous species like Siberian crane, Himalayan wolf, and Kashmir stag.